SayantiBardhan/AI_ML_Training_KNN_Example/README.md

 To run this program:
 Dependencies: python, numpy, matplotlib, sklearn.

-You can check the difference plots obtained by changing the values of k.
+You can check the different plots obtained by changing the values of k.